ABOUT THE EVENT

 - Genetically modified herbicide-resistant crops

-TRACK 22 Nanotechnology: Manipulation of matter on an atomic, molecular, and supramolecular scale is known as nanotechnology.
-Nanotechnology is naturally very broad and includes fields of surface science, organic chemistry, molecular biology and also semiconductor physics.
-The applications include nanomedicine, nanoelectronics and biomaterials energy production.
+TRACK 22 Nanotechnology: Manipulation of matter on an atomic, molecular, and supramolecular scale is called nanotechnology.
+Naturally, it is very broad and includes fields of surface science, organic chemistry, molecular biology and also semiconductor physics.
+The uses include nanomedicine, nanoelectronics and biomaterials energy production.

 - Biomaterials and Nano-biotechnology